rose-collectionservices/collection-services-manual/11-ASSESSMENT AND REPORTING/readme.md

 * Amount ingested into the Keep (in GB);
 * Amount processed and made available in RR (in GB).

-We track these statistics in the [Master Shelf List](https://emory.box.com/s/zxb8uqgc2kl8vqwn6p6316k9bezq9nvm) and a tab in the annual processing report. [link]
+We track these statistics in the [Master Shelf List](https://emory.box.com/s/zxb8uqgc2kl8vqwn6p6316k9bezq9nvm) and a tab in the [annual processing report](<https://emory.app.box.com/file/243119095713> "https://emory.app.box.com/file/243119095713")

 ### 11.1.4 Cataloging (print)